MicrosoftDocs/well-architected/well-architected/scalability/tradeoffs.md

 - Use the [circuit breaker](/azure/architecture/patterns/circuit-breaker) pattern to provide stability and minimize performance impact while the system recovers from a failure.

-- Segregate read and write interfaces by using the [Command query responsibility segregation (CQRS) pattern](/azure/architecture/patterns/cqrs) to achieve the scale and performance needed for your solution.
+- Segregate read and write interfaces by using the [command query responsibility segregation (CQRS) pattern](/azure/architecture/patterns/cqrs) to achieve the scale and performance needed for your solution.

 - Try to achieve higher availability by adopting an *eventual consistency* model.
 For more information about selecting the correct data store, see [Use the best data store for your data](/azure/architecture/guide/design-principles/use-the-best-data-store).